 The Points (please refer to the diagram):

-The ‘side-of-the-hand’ (SOH) point is where we tune in to the issue.
+The ‘side-of-the-hand’ (SOH) point (the only point not indicated on the diagram) is at the side of your hand below your pinky finger.
+This is where we begin to tap and tune in to the issue.
 This could be a feeling, physical sensation, an emotion, an image or a memory.
 Here, when we tap we say the Balancing Statement three times.
 Then, we tap on the other points.
-This can be between 10 and 15 taps per point, starting from the top of the head (TH), to the start of the eyebrow (EB), to the side-of-eye (SE), to below the eye (BE), to below the nose (BN), to on the chin, below the lower lip (BL), to both the collar bone points (CB) and finishing on the side of the body, under the arm (UA).
+This can be between 10 and 15 gentle taps per point, starting from the top of the head (TH), to the start of the eyebrow (EB), to the side-of-eye (SE), to below the eye (BE), to below the nose (BN), to on the chin, below the lower lip (BL), to both the collar bone points (CB) and finishing on the side of the body, under the arm (UA).
 This is where your bra strap would be, that is, if you wear one!
 When tapping on these points we say a reminder phrase which is just two or three words to do with the issue or feeling.

 The Balancing Statement: